oliverxchen/sqlean/README.md

 #### Snapshot files

-Each snapshot file is divided into 3 parts, with each part separated by:
+Each snapshot file is divided into 3 parts, with each part separated by a line with three dashes:

 ```text
 ---
 ```

 The first part is minimal working example (MWE) for the SQL query.
 This is the